Miami Airport Wait N’ Rest Airside In-Terminal Sleep Pods Now Open

-Wait N’ Rest nap rooms coming to Miami Airport
+Wait N’ Rest private sleep rooms open at Miami Airport

 This is a great development for Miami Airport

 Miami Airport is my home airport, so I’ll probably never use this facility, but I’m excited to see it nonetheless.
-Miami will be the first US location for Wait N’ Rest.
+In particular, it’s cool that Miami is the first US location for Wait N’ Rest.

-However, plenty of US airports have Minute Suites locations, which are a similar concept.
-They’re basically like small offices with daybeds.
-I’d say that the Wait N’ Save concept is a bit more conducive to actually sleeping rather than being productive, so personally I prefer that idea.
+However, plenty of US airports have Minute Suites locations, which are a similar concept, though more basic.
+They’re essentially like small offices with daybeds.
+I’d say that the Wait N’ Rest concept is a bit more conducive to actually sleeping rather than being productive, so personally I prefer that idea.
+I actually think the Wait N’ Rest facility looks nicer than I was expecting, especially with features like showers.

 Minute Suites is a similar concept, available at other airports